pluspol-interactive/ppi_templavoila_notes/README.md

 This TYPO3 extension brings back sysnotes to the page module.
-Tested with TYPO3 6.2 and Templavoila 1.9.8
+Tested with TYPO3 7.6 and our fork from templavoila https://github.com/pluspol-interactive/templavoila

 Clone this repository to typo3conf/ext/ppi_templavoila_notes: